beejjorgensen/conways-life-go-wasm/README.md

-# Conway's Life in Go and Web Assembly
+# Conway's Life in Go and WebAssembly

 Experiments with Go and WASM.
 I'm fairly beginner at both, so feedback is welcome.